pulibrary/pulibrary.github.io/_posts/2019-04-16-preservation.md

 1. Store binaries as well as serialized metadata for each "object" that's stored.
 1. Keep track of checksums for binary and metadata serializations.
-1. Be able to verify files are in-tact using stored checksums.
+1. Be able to verify files are intact using stored checksums.
-1. Allow for re-ingest of an object from the Preservation back-end in the case of data loss.
+1. Allow for re-ingest of an object from the Preservation back-end in the case of data loss in our local repository.
 1. Keep track of historical versions of both metadata and changing binary content.
-1. Be able to performantly handle hierarchies for situations where an object may have thousands of members (pages in a book) that need to be preserved all at once.
+1. Be able to performantly handle hierarchies for situations where an object may have thousands of members (Pages in a Book) that need to be preserved all at once.

 ### Options